liewyyjovin/liewyyjovin.github.io/_posts/2017-08-01-What-is-happening-here?.md

 ## **Features to be built**
 &nbsp;

 Just for myself to note, these are the features that I would built in the future if time and energy permits.
 If you see something that is blank or wandered into a page that does not make sense, fret not, it is either bad code or something in progress.
-This blog is powered by **Jekyll** and **Github Pages** (for the curious).
+This blog is powered by **Jekyll** and **Github Pages** (for those who are curious).

 1) Project Page - A link to all the other websites where my projects exists